status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 Timelines are approximate and subject to research, implementation considerations, and revisions made while the team produces a detailed implementation timeline.

-## Milestone: Formation of the Team, and Detailed Project Implementation Timeline
+## Formation of the Team, and Detailed Project Implementation Timeline

 ### January - February 2018